St John's Trust, Chichester

 Given the limited public information available, the following factors appear critical based on the Trust's structure and priorities:

 Geographic Alignment is Non-Negotiable: The Trust operates exclusively within specific Chichester parishes.
-Applications from organizations outside St Paul's, St Pancras & St John, St Wilfrid's, St George with Rumboldswyke, St Mary and Portfield, All Saints parishes, or the Cathedral Close will not be considered.
+Applications from organisations outside St Paul's, St Pancras, St Wilfrid's, St George's Whyke parishes, or the Cathedral Close will not be considered.

-Local Impact: With £204,253 in annual giving serving a small geographic area, the Trust appears focused on meaningful local impact within the Chichester community.
+Local Impact: The Trust focuses on meaningful local impact within the defined Chichester parish area.

-Organizational Applications Only: The Trust makes grants to organizations and voluntary bodies, not individuals.
+Organisational Applications Only: The Trust makes grants to organisations and voluntary bodies, not individuals.

 Key Takeaways for Grant Writers

-• Geographic eligibility is absolute - confirm your organization operates within the specified Chichester parishes before applying
+• Geographic eligibility is absolute - confirm your organisation operates within the specified Chichester parishes before applying

 • Plan ahead for quarterly decision cycle - submit applications at least one week before trustee meetings (4 times annually)